cuongnc24/Carbon-Emission-Analysis/README.md

 | 71         | General Motors Company                  | 137007  |
 | 16         | "Lexmark International, Inc."           | 132012  |
 | 7          | "Daikin Industries, Ltd."               | 105600  |

+### Problem 5: What are the countries with the highest contribution to carbon emissions?